kontent-ai/sample-app-express-js/README.md

 # cloud-expressjs-app
 This is an Express JS application meant for use with the Dancing Goat sample project within Kentico Cloud.
-You can read more about the TypeScript Node.js SDK here: [https://github.com/Enngage/kentico-cloud-js](https://github.com/Enngage/kentico-cloud-js)
+You can read more about the our JavaScript SDKs here: [https://github.com/Enngage/kentico-cloud-js](https://github.com/Enngage/kentico-cloud-js)

 ### Setup